float3/VRCLauncher/README.md

 # VRCLauncher
 ![VRCLauncher_Cnl7rw1dXt](https://user-images.githubusercontent.com/86748455/167714516-a8ba3909-b3f3-4e94-9a25-6018dee0dd7a.png)

-For In-Depth explanations for most of the commands go to
+For In-Depth explanations for most of the flags go to

 https://docs.vrchat.com/docs/launch-options